 The benefits of outdoor play are now well researched and documented globally.
 In particular there is now an increasing body of evidence and research that focuses on the link between outdoor play opportunities and the development of emotional wellbeing and good mental health.

-For some children who struggled to self-regulate and interact with other children were suddenly in the perfect environment for self-regulating with the freedom they required.
+For some children who struggled to self-regulate and interact with other children, they were suddenly in the perfect environment for self-regulating with the freedom they required.
 With the open space they needed to feel comfortable interacting with others they were able to form friendships.

 Published data are currently showing an alarming surge in mental health difficulties in young children.
 The charity Childline reported a 36% increase from 2013 – 2016 of children seeking support for serious mental health issues.
 The NSPCC reported similar findings revealing that “50,819 children and young people in 2015/16 received counselling for a serious mental health issue – a rise of 8% over four years” (The Guardian.com 2018).